How to Detect Slow Renders in React?

 We can wrap our expensive calculation with useMemo

-to make sure it only runs when necessary.
-And since we don’t rely on any of the props, we can leave the dependency array empty.
-This way, our expensive calculation will not be re-triggered every time SlowComponent
+to ensure it only runs when necessary.
+Since we don't rely on any props, we can leave the dependency array empty.
+This way, our expensive calculation won't be re-triggered every time SlowComponent

 re-renders.